 Temple Theaters opens this momentous season with Ike Holter’s Hit The Wall, the acclaimed recent drama about the Stonewall Riots.
 The fall also includes the Golden Age musical Guys and Dolls and Steve Martin’s farcical adaptation of The Underpants by Carl Sternheim.
 The spring features a repertory of new plays by our talented MFA Playwriting Candidates, Shakespeare’s romance Romeo and Juliet directed by Douglas C. Wager and the contemporary musical The 25th Annual Putnam County Spelling Bee.

-The Department of Theater presents The Music Man: A 50th Birthday Concert at the Temple Performing Arts Center on March 24 and 25.
+The Department of Theater presents Chicago: A 50th Birthday Concert at the Temple Performing Arts Center on March 24 and 25.
 This anniversary celebration will feature special alumni guest performers, current students, an orchestra of students from the Boyer College of Music and Dance, and more.

 The talent and creativity within the School of Theater, Film and Media Arts is astonishing and I hope that you will take the opportunity to experience it and to celebrate it this year.